Connect with others who understand.

 Cataplexy

 Cataplexy refers to a sudden loss of muscle tone.
 People with cataplexy may slur their speech, fall over, or experience other muscular symptoms.
-This loss of muscle tone is also usually associated with feeling a strong emotion, either positive or negative.
+This loss of muscle tone is also usually linked to feeling a strong emotion, either positive or negative.

 Narcolepsy with cataplexy is called type 1 narcolepsy.
 Type 2 narcolepsy doesn’t include cataplexy.